MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex05_Insider_Risk.md

 In this task, you will configure a policy named 'Financial Data Protection' in Microsoft Purview to monitor and protect sensitive financial data access within the organization.

-1. You should still be logged in as Joni in Microsoft Purview.
+1. You should still be signed in as Joni in Microsoft Purview.

 1. Select **Solutions** from the left navigation bar, then select **Insider Risk Management**.